SeaCortex/Astrologer-API/RapidAPI_Docs/Context/Lunar_Return_Context.md

 ## Description

-Returns a structured text analysis of a Lunar Return chart, optimized for AI/LLMs.
+Returns a structured text description of a Lunar Return chart data, optimized for AI/LLMs.

 ### Parameters

 -   `subject` (JSON object, required): The subject's natal birth data.
 -   `year` (integer, required): The year for the return.
 -   `month` (integer, required): The month for the return.
+-   `day` (integer, optional): Day (1-31) to start the search from.
+Defaults to 1.
 -   `return_location` (JSON object, optional): The location where the subject is for the Lunar Return.
 -   `wheel_type` (string, optional): "single" or "dual".
 -   `include_house_comparison` (boolean, optional): Include house comparison table.